 Besides adding data, you can also improve your model by:

-At the end of the day, training data is key in this process; if you train your algorithm with bad examples, the model will make plenty of mistakes.
-But if you are able to build a quality dataset, your model will be accurate and you will be able to automate the analysis of text data with machines.
+Text data is key in this process; if you train your algorithm with bad examples, the model will make plenty of mistakes.
+But if you can build a quality dataset, your model will be accurate and you will be able to automate the analysis of text data with machines.